Scientology and abortion: Sea Org

-Laura Ann DeCrescenzo filed a lawsuit in 2009 against Scientology, in which she asserted the organization had engaged in "human trafficking, obstructing justice, employment violations, discrimination and violation of privacy".
+Laura DeCrescenzo filed a lawsuit in 2009 against Scientology, in which she asserted the organization had engaged in "human trafficking, obstructing justice, employment violations, discrimination and violation of privacy".
 "There are two very different versions of Scientology.
 There is the Scientology as presented to the outside world and there is a different Scientology in which plaintiff lived and worked for approximately 13 years.
 In the Scientology world plaintiff experienced, 12-year-old children are taken from their homes, asked to sign employment contracts and put to work.
 Pregnant women are coerced to have abortions," wrote DeCrescenzo in her complaint.
 She asserted in the complaint that while in Scientology she was "coerced to have an abortion".
 The complaint stated, "At age 12, plaintiff signed her first 'Contract of Employment.'
 She left school, home and family to work for the Church of Scientology International.
 This required that plaintiff move to another state.
 She was married to a co-worker at age 16, became pregnant while still a minor and was coerced by CSI to have an abortion at age 17."

 In March 2009, investigative journalist Nathan Baca of KESQ-TV interviewed former Scientologist Maureen Bolstad.
 Bolstad said that women who worked at Scientology's headquarters were forced to have abortions, or faced being declared a "Suppressive Person" by the organization's management.
 Bolstand told Baca, "If a woman gets pregnant, and does not abort the child, then they are declared a suppressive person.
 Because, it kind of started out gradually.
 At first, the thing was, the Church of Scientology International did not want to pay for child care."
 L. Ron Hubbard stated those declared suppressive persons, "cannot be granted the rights ordinarily accorded rational beings".
 As part of their protest movement against Scientology, in June 2009 the group Anonymous released a statement highlighting what it referred to as "abuses in the Sea Org", including "Child labor, coerced abortions, harsh working conditions, human trafficking, cruel punishment, disconnection of families", and asserted a "Cadet Org" for children within the Sea Org "was disbanded as unnecessary when abortions were made mandatory for Sea Org women."